 There are extensive expenses that mostly incur to get a SaaS company off the ground to start finding customers.
 If starting a business were easy and wildly profitable, everyone would do it, but that’s just not reality.
 These companies are hard to build because you have to invest & borrow lots of resources to get a SaaS business off the ground.

-There are no shortage of other metrics of success for SaaS companies like monthly customer churn rate, cost per acquisition, client LTV, and so on.
-All of these are great metrics, but cashflow is king to early survival of your SaaS startup.
+There is no shortage of other metrics of success for SaaS companies like monthly customer churn rate, cost per acquisition, client LTV, and so on.
+All of these are great metrics, but cashflow is king to early survival of your SaaS startup and not running out of money.

-As the graph above dictates, you will be operating off of savings or a seed round to get things going for your first 12-18 months, and total upfront investment depends on your skillset and the simplicity of the initial release of your product.
+As the graph above dictates, you will be operating off of savings or a seed round to get things going for your first 6-12 months, and total upfront investment depends on your skillset and the simplicity of the initial release of your product.
+You can’t really make money until you have a product, which is pretty much how every software company is built - once you have something, you start working on paid pilots, but still… it's often years before you have paying customers and growth that gets you to break even and beyond.
+Its a fight for survival.

 A good rule of thumb is to ask, “what is the minimum amount of features my product needs to make a sale?”
 More often than not, venture capitalists find that startups usually overcomplicate their product by focusing on far too many features and not going deep enough into one or two of them.